root-project/web/manual/python/index.md

 > **Note**
 >
 > You can also write the above code in a script file and execute it with Python.
-In that case, the script will run to completion and the Python process will terminate, making the created canvas disappear.
-If you want to keep the Python process alive and thus be able to inspect your canvas, run the script with `python -i script_name.py`.
+In that case, the script runs to completion and the Python process is terminated, so the generated canvas disappears.
+> <br/>If you want to keep the Python process alive and thus inspect your canvas, execute the script with:<br/>
+> ``` python -i script_name.py ```

 ## User interface

-Besides being the entry point to all ROOT functionality, the `ROOT` Python module also provides an interface to configure PyROOT and to manipulate PyROOT objects at a lower level.
+Besides being the entry point to all ROOT functionality, the `ROOT` module also provides an interface to configure PyROOT and to manipulate PyROOT objects at a lower level.

 ### Configuration options

 After importing the ROOT module, you can access the PyROOT configuration object as `ROOT.PyConfig`.
 Such an object has a set of properties that you can modify to steer the behaviour of PyROOT.
-For the configuration to be taken into account, it needs to be applied right after `ROOT` is imported.
+For the configuration to be taken into account, it needs to be applied right after the `ROOT` module is imported.

 _**Example**_